Get on the path to results today.

 Case No.: 37-2023-00020925-CU-OE-CTL

-The named Plaintiffs and the aggrieved employees typically worked as hospitality workers for the Defendants.
-Plaintiffs and aggrieved employees experienced multiple instances where Defendants only provided one meal break for a 10 hour shift.
-Plaintiffs further allege because Plaintiffs were always on-call, Defendants did not permit Plaintiffs to take rest periods.
-Plaintiffs allege Defendants failed to pay overtime correctly, failed to reimburse Plaintiffs for work-related expenses, deprived Plaintiffs of their right to enjoy lawful meal and rest breaks, among other things.
+The named Plaintiffs and the aggrieved employees typically worked for Defendants in assisting and managing the housing of illegal immigrants on behalf of the state and federal government.
+Defendants hired Plaintiffs and the aggrieved employees to serve as quasi “hotel employees.”
+Plaintiffs allege Defendants failed to pay overtime correctly, neglected to provide its workers with rest time, deprived employees of their right to enjoy lawful meal and rest breaks, among other things.

-The putative class and representative group consists of all current or former employees who worked in the state of California from May 30, 2019 to the present.
+The representative group consists of all current or former employees who worked for Klap6 in the state of California from May 16, 2019 to the present.

 Superior Court of California, San Diego County, Central Division